 Ensuring that you have enough tracking numbers will keep your “likelihood scores” high.
 If too many visitors are seeing the same tracking number each day on your website, then you may see your likelihood scores falling away from 100%.
 We will always match a visitor to your calls, but if you want those matches to be as close to 100% confident as possible, we recommend using the 1 for every 20 rule described above.

 One way of ensuring that you stay at the recommended 1:20 ratio is running the Accuracy Report.
-Simply go reporting>accuracy reports, sort by date, and tracking source.
+Simply go reports>accuracy reports, sort by date, and select a tracking source.
 The report will appear in bar graph form.

 You are looking for the black star located by the “Allocation looks good:”